autc04/Retro68/README.md

 License
 -------

-The original parts of Retro68 are licensed under GPL3+, as are most other parts.
+The original parts of Retro68 are licensed under [GPL3+](./COPYING), as are most other parts.
 Some parts are licensed GPL2+ or with more liberal licenses.
+The *libretro* runtime library is licensed under GPL3+ with the GCC runtime exception (see [COPYING.RUNTIME](./COPYING.RUNTIME), so there are no licensing restrictions on programs compiled with Retro68.
-Check the copyright notices in the individual files.
+Check the copyright notices in the individual files for details.